-- teachers differentiate work as part of quality first teaching - Wave 1,2,3 interventions - other small group withdrawal - individual class support / individual withdrawal - bilingual support/access to materials in translation - further differentiation of resources,
+- Teachers differentiate learning as part of quality first teaching. - Wave 1, 2 & 3 interventions. - Individual class support / individual withdrawal. - Bilingual support/access to materials in translation. - Seeking external agency support when necessary.

 Monitoring and Evaluation

 The monitoring and evaluation of the effectiveness of our provision for vulnerable learners is carried out in the following ways: